 Use of sewage treatment works as foraging sites by insectivorous bats

 Park K.J. & Cristinacce A. (2006) Use of sewage treatment works as foraging sites by insectivorous bats.
-Animal Conservation, 9, 259-268
+Animal Conservation, 9, 259-268.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Change effluent treatments of domestic and urban waste water